 Behind the wheel is where the 6 shines through – mate any of the petrols and diesels on offer to the firm yet comfortable suspension and you’ll be rewarded with an engaging drive.
 If you plump for the 148hp diesel engine, running costs needn’t offset the thrills – it’ll get from rest to 62mph in nine seconds but you’ll still get over 60mpg and only pay £20 per year in tax.

-For the best deals, spec up your perfect model with our Mazda 6 configurator – you’ll receive offers from the best Mazda-approved dealers across the UK.
+For great deals, spec up your perfect model with our Mazda 6 configurator – you’ll receive offers from the best Mazda-approved dealers across the UK.

 If you need a four-door family car but want something with a little flair, the Volkswagen CC offers saloon practicality with coupe styling.
 A close relative of the Passat, the result of its lower body and firmer suspension is a sportier drive.
 While it may be more fun, Volkswagen haven’t forgotten about comfort – on long journeys it’s one of the most refined in its class.